IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The difficult part is determining what to put into the MUD file itself.
 There are currently tools that help with the definition and analysis of MUD files, see {{mudmaker}}.
-The remaining difficulty is now the semantic contents of what is in the MUD file.
+The remaining difficulty is now the actual list of expected connections to put in the MUD file.
 An IoT manufacturer must now spend some time reviewing the network communications by their device.

 This document discusses a number of challenges that occur relating to how DNS requests are made and resolved, and the goal of this section is to make recommendations on how to modify IoT systems to work well with MUD.